PseudoDevs/IamGhost/FATAL7.md

-Last updated: 2024-04-02 13:03:02
+Last updated: 2024-04-02 13:05:06
-Random Quote: Love is the attempt to form a friendship inspired by beauty. - Cicero
+Random Quote: You'll see it when you believe it. - Wayne Dyer